What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 • Decreased immunity, which leads to an increased risk of infection.

-• Pain syndrome that develops during ossification of soft tissues.
+• Pain syndrome that develops with ossification of soft tissues.

 Prevention

-Science does not know any effective methods for preventing hemophilia, therefore all recommendations for organizing a regimen for sick children usually come down to listing what they should not do: run, jump, play sports, go to physical education and expose the body to even minor physical exertion.
-To what extent such a “life” can be called full-fledged is an open question.
+Science does not know any effective methods for preventing hemophilia, therefore all recommendations for organizing the regimen of sick children usually come down to listing what they should not do: run, jump, play sports, go to physical education and subject the body to even minor physical activity.
+How fulfilling such a “life” can be called is an open question.

-But what should not be forgotten categorically is a special passport, which should contain the following information: blood type, Rh factor and type of disease.
-Regular visits to the pediatrician, dentist, orthopedist and hematologist are also strictly required.
-If necessary, a course of treatment in a specialized hemophilic center.
+But what you absolutely should not forget about is a special passport, which should contain the following information: blood type, Rh factor and type of disease.
+Regular visits to a pediatrician, dentist, orthopedist and hematologist are also strictly necessary.
+If necessary, a course of treatment in a specialized hemophilia center.

-Special mention deserves the verification of couples entering into marriage.
-We do not consider ourselves entitled to give advice like “refuse the wedding if the bride or groom is a carrier of defective genes.
+The verification of couples getting married deserves special mention.
+We do not consider ourselves entitled to give advice like “refuse to get married if the bride or groom is a carrier of defective genes.
 And even more so, we do not call for divorce.
-But it is possible and necessary to be aware of the potential presence of a problem in order to be able to correct the sex of the unborn child as a last resort.
+But it is possible and necessary to know about the potential presence of a problem in order to, as a last resort, be able to correct the gender of the unborn child.

 Forecast

-Conditionally unfavorable, although, we recall once again, hemophilia does not belong to the category of hopeless.
-With a mild form of the disease, the duration and quality of life practically do not differ from those for healthy people.
-With moderate and severe forms, the situation is sadder, since it is often very difficult to stop massive internal bleeding.
-Moreover, frequent transfusions greatly increase the risk of transmission of HIV, hepatitis and herpes.
-And the immunosuppressants used at the same time significantly reduce the body's resistance.
+Conditionally unfavorable, although, let us remind you once again, hemophilia does not belong to the category of hopeless.
+With a mild form of the disease, the duration and quality of life are practically no different from those for healthy people.
+With moderate and severe forms, the situation is sadder, since stopping massive internal bleeding is often very difficult.
+Moreover, due to frequent transfusions, the risk of transmitting HIV, hepatitis and herpes increases many times over.
+And the immunosuppressants used in this case significantly reduce the body’s resistance.

 Hemophilia is a difficult diagnosis.
-It will require from the parents of a sick child maximum dedication, perseverance and confidence that everything will be fine.
-To date, this disease is incurable, but with adequate diagnosis, organization of the child's life and compliance with absolutely all recommendations, it is possible to significantly reduce the likelihood of death.
-Yes, and the latest scientific developments inspire physicians with restrained optimism.
+It will require maximum dedication, perseverance and confidence from the parents of a sick child that everything will be fine.
+Today, this disease is incurable, but with adequate diagnosis, organization of the child’s life and compliance with absolutely all recommendations, the likelihood of death can be significantly reduced.
+And the latest scientific developments inspire cautious optimism among doctors.

 CATEGORIES